 First, determine the foundation your building needs.
 Check the condition of the soil you are putting the base on.
 Test if the moisture levels are high, then dig accordingly.

 The type of foundation you need also depends on the slope of your land.
 If you are building on a hillside, consider cutting into the slope to get a flat base for your foundation.
 Or, you can support your building using stilts.

 Ask a surveyor for details of the land.
 Get information from utility companies on their pipes and wires.
 Then head out and acquire all required permits for your structure.

 - Prepare the site

 This step involves clearing and excavating the land.
 Remove stumps, large rocks, grass, trash, and other debris from the area.
 Then start digging your foundation.

 Allow your crew some extra space to move around in the dug foundation area.
 Excavate the soil to your required depth.

-Measure and make the footings.
-These are supports for foundations.
+Measure and make the footings, which are supports for foundations.
 It takes reinforced rebar and concrete to make them.
 Use a sealer to prevent moisture.

-Pour about one foot of concrete in and smooth over it.
+Pour about one foot of concrete in and smooth it over.
 Ensure this layer of concrete doesn't have cracks.
 Remove the boards once the concrete dries.
 Then spray this foundation wall with a sealer.